Get CPR training for your team!

 EMC provides CPR, AED, and first aid training nationwide, including New York, New Jersey, Connecticut, Pennsylvania, Massachusetts, Rhode Island, Oregon, and Washington.
 In these states, any person with CPR training acting in good faith and with reasonable care who voluntarily and without expectation of monetary compensation renders emergency treatment at the scene of an accident shall not be liable for damages, injuries, or death alleged to have occurred as a result of such emergency treatment.
 The immunity doesn’t apply to gross, willful, or wanton negligence.

-Good Samaritan laws in New York, Connecticut, Pennsylvania, and New Jersey also protect doctors, nurses, and other healthcare practitioners who voluntarily render medical assistance without expectation of monetary compensation outside their normal employment or practice.
+Good Samaritan laws in New York, Connecticut, Pennsylvania, and New Jersey also protect doctors, nurses, and other healthcare practitioners who voluntarily render medical assistance without expectation of monetary compensation outside their regular employment or practice.
 Additionally, the State of New York provides Good Samaritan protection to a certified first responder, emergency medical technician, or advanced emergency medical technician, whether or not he or she is acting on behalf of an ambulance service or advanced life support first response service.

 In Connecticut, Good Samaritan laws also protect the following individuals if they have received first aid training from the American Red Cross, American Heart Association, the National Ski Patrol, the Department of Health and Addiction Services, or any director of health: police officers, firefighters, lifeguards, members of a ski patrol, conservation officers, ambulance personnel, Department of Environmental Protection patrol and police officers, teachers and other school personnel, and railroad employees.

-In order for any person to receive the benefit of the exemption from civil liability in Pennsylvania, the law states that he must be the holder of a current certificate evidencing the successful completion of a course in first aid, advanced life saving, or basic life support sponsored by the American Red Cross, American Heart Association, or equivalent.
+For any person to receive the benefit of the exemption from civil liability in Pennsylvania, the law states that he must be the holder of a current certificate evidencing the successful completion of a course in first aid, advanced life saving, or basic life support sponsored by the American Red Cross, American Heart Association, or equivalent.
 Furthermore, the rescuer must perform techniques and employ procedures consistent with the nature and level of the training for which the certificate was issued.

 Why Doing Something Is Better Than Doing Nothing

 People shouldn’t be afraid to lend a hand during an emergency.
-Performing CPR on a sudden cardiac arrest victim might be frightening, but it can’t be more life threatening than sudden cardiac arrest itself.
+Performing CPR on a sudden cardiac arrest victim might be frightening, but it can’t be more life-threatening than sudden cardiac arrest itself.
 According to the American Heart Association, if bystander CPR isn’t provided, a sudden cardiac arrest victim’s chance of survival falls 7 to 10 percent for every minute of delay until defibrillation.

 About EMC CPR & Safety Training, LLC